 - MAC Address The physical address of the LAN ports.
-The value can not be changed. - IP Address Enter the IP address in dotted-decimal notation of your router (factory default - 192.168.0.254). - Subnet Mask An address code that determines the size of the network.
-Normally 255.255.255.0 is used as the subnet mask. - Enable IGMP Snooping IGMP snooping is designed to prevent hosts on a local network from receiving traffic for a multicast group they have not explicitly joined.
-IGMP snooping is especially useful for bandwidth-intensive IP multicast applications such as IPTV.
+The value can not be changed. - IP Address Enter the IP address in dotted-decimal notation of your router (the default one is 192.168.0.1). - Subnet Mask An address code that determines the size of the network.
+Normally 255.255.255.0 is used as the subnet mask.

-- If you have changed the IP address, you must use the new IP address to log in. - If the new IP address you set is not in the same subnet as the old one, the IP address pool in the DHCP Server will be configured automatically, but the Virtual Server and DMZ Host will not take effect until they are re-configured.
+- If you have changed the IP address, you must use the new IP address or http://tplinkwifi.net to log in. - If the new IP address you set is not in the same subnet as the old one, the IP address pool in the DHCP Server will be configured automatically, but the Virtual Server and DMZ Host will not take effect until they are re-configured.